Alex Purver: Life and career

 He began the new season in the Guiseley team, but his progress was disrupted by a combination of a heavy defeat at Leyton Orient on 2 September in which he conceded two penalties, a change of management and a hamstring injury, and he did not return to the side until late November.
 Against a background of "constant chopping and changing" of players and a second managerial dismissal, Purver finished the season with 28 league appearances, mainly as a starter, as Guiseley were relegated to the National League North.
 He was one of just nine players retained, and missed only one match in all competitions over the 2018–19 season.
 He helped Guiseley progress from the second qualifying round of the FA Cup to the second round proper.
 In the first round, Guiseley took a 4–0 lead before League Two opponents Cambridge United scored three times to produce a nervy finish.
 In the second round, defensive errors helped Fleetwood Town of League One score twice in three minutes; within two minutes, Purver returned the goalkeeper's poor clearance back over his head and into the net from 25 yds to reduce the deficit, but Guiseley were unable to find an equaliser.

 At the end of the season, Purver was invited for a trial with Swedish club Östersunds FK.
 The trial was successful, and in July 2019 he signed an 18-month deal.
 He made his debut for Östersund on 21 July, playing the whole of a 3–0 loss to Norrköping in the Allsvenskan.
 He made eight Allsvenskan appearances before leaving the club when his contract expired.
 While playing semi-professionally for Guiseley, Purver had coached at the Leeds United academy, and after he joined Östersund, he set up a coaching programme for individuals and small groups in the city.

 After returning to England, Purver trained with Hartlepool United with the intention of signing a short-term deal, but the uncertainty caused by the COVID-19 pandemic meant he was unable to find a new club.
 On 5 July 2021, he signed for Darlington of the National League North.
 He made his debut as a first-half substitute in Darlington's first match of the season, a 3–2 defeat at home to Alfreton Town.

+He played in every match in all competitions in the 2022–23 season – all but two as a starter – and won both the Darlington Supporters' and Players' Player of the Year awards.

+In May 2023, he joined National League North rivals Scarborough Athletic.